gauthamchettiar/gauthamchettiar.github.io/content/code/20220504-scraping-jiomart-using-scrapy.md

 ---
-title:  "⛏️Scraping Jiomart For Daily Product Prices"
+title:  "⛏️ Scraping Jiomart For Daily Product Prices"
 slug: "scraping-jiomart-using-scrapy"
 date: 2022-05-04
 lastmod: 2022-05-04
 tags: [python, web-scraping]
 ---

-> [!WARNING]
+> [!NOTE]
 > This does not work anymore.
 I will keep this post up for educational purpose.